Honza-R/PL-REX/README.md

 The SQM2.20 score computed on the PL-REX geometries is available as `score_SQM2.20.txt` for each target.
 The same score, and the DFT score, compute on the small model are available in the `structures_small_model` subdirectory.

 Scores obtained with standard scoring functions on the PL-REX geometries are available in the `scores` subdirectory.

+For the small models, SQM2.20 score, it's DFT-based analog, and the DFT interaction energies are provided in the respective `structures_small_model` directories.

 ## Additional data